Jeff-Lewis/filecanvas/resources/Getting Started.md

 - If a filename starts with a number (e.g. `01 Invoice.pdf`), this number will be used to determine the file ordering.

-- File ordering numbers won't be shown in the Shunt site.
+- These numbers won't be visible to users viewing the Shunt site.

 ## Categorising your files